We are proud of all of our members.

-Fellowship House is proud of all of its members.
-Please read on for some of our featured Success Stories.
+Please read on for some of our featured Fellowship House success stories.

 Maria M. has been a member of Fellowship House since April 2005.
+We believe she is one of our true Fellowship House Success Stories.
 She made the decision to attend voluntarily to interact more with her peers and increase her awareness of her illness.
 Since attending, Maria has participated in Fellowship House’s Discovery workshop.
 During her time she has increased her proficiency in English and learned to use a computer.
 “I enjoy writing poems and songs.”
 Maria feels that Fellowship House has helped her to become a happier person after being down for a long period.
 Her biggest achievement has been getting over her mental illness and interacting with friends and family.
 “My case manager and counselor were there to talk me through my concerns and help me develop a method that increases my independence, which makes me feel 100% better.”

 Reginal S. has been a member of Fellowship House since 2009.
 He is currently in the Clerical II workshop and the Employment Services program.
 Reginal was just recently hired as Fellowship House’s Transportation Coordinator.
 When asked how he feels about his new position he briefly stated, “I love it.”
 While attending program Reginal also has found the time to return to school and is receiving help with his reading and math skills.
 He feels that, “Fellowship House has motivated, listened and worked with me during my time here.
 I have also found great peers to interact with, someone on my level who understands what I am going through so I am not alone.”
 Reginal is very confident that he will continue to excel and achieve his goals and feels that his story is a great motivator for others who are looking to overcome any illnesses or challenges within their lives.
 “Fellowship House will help you find your strong points and let them flourish.”